The Getty Villa

 Programs and Facilities

 Complementing the exhibitions and installations are a wide variety of public programs.
 They include Villa Theater Lab, Concerts at the Villa, film screenings, family festivals, artist demonstrations, lectures, workshops, and gallery and studio courses, as well as an annual outdoor theater production.
-The fall 2008 production is Agamemnon by Aeschylus, directed by Stephen Wadsworth.
+The fall 2008 production was Agamemnon by Aeschylus, directed by Stephen Wadsworth.
 Consult our event calendar for all upcoming events.

 The renovated site also includes new facilities: a new Cafe, Museum Store, and 250-seat Auditorium, as well as an open-air Entry Pavilion and the new, dramatic 450-seat Barbara and Lawrence Fleischman Theater, an outdoor classical theater based on ancient prototypes.
 The Family Forum and the Timescape Room help to put ancient art in context.